InfinitumForm/serbian-transliteration/readme.txt

 Requires at least: 5.4
 Tested up to: 6.1
 Requires PHP: 7.0
-Stable tag: 1.8.6
+Stable tag: 1.8.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.buymeacoffee.com/ivijanstefan

-Plugin for transliterating permalinks, posts, pages, tags, categories, media & files, search and more...
+Universal transliterator for permalinks, posts, pages, tags, categories, media & files, search and more...

 == Description ==
 This is a light weight, simple and easy plugin with which you can transliterate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
 This transliteration plugin also supports special shortcodes that you can use to partially transliterate parts of the content.